samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 ---

 ## 1.3 Time, Windowing, and Data Order
-- Given streaming data from the tenant, explain and give examples for:
-  - (i) Which types of time should be associated with stream data sources for the analytics and be considered in stream processing.
-    - *(If the data sources have no timestamps associated with records, what would be your solution?)*
-  - (ii) Which types of windows should be developed for the analytics (or explain why no window is needed).
-  - (iii) What could cause out-of-order data/records with your selected data in your running example.
-  - (iv) Whether watermarks are needed or not and explain why.
-- *(1 point)*

 #### (i) Types of Time
 For this tenant’s streaming analytics, **event time** is the primary time.